chef/chef-web-docs/content/style/linking.md

 {{< note >}}

-relref doesn't validate heading links, only page links.
+relref doesn't validate links to headings, only page links.
+Double checkout your headings when adding or updating heading links.

 {{< /note >}}